Indexes might not be in correction territory, but they're getting closer. Now's the time to consider what moves to make.

 Apple could not be reached for comment about its retail expansion plans.

 This week's dumbest business moves include Gupta's insider trading case, Weatherford's big accounting error and Consumer Reports' Chevy Volt slight.

 By TheStreet Staff, TheStreet

-Here is this week's roundup of the dumbest actions in business.
+Here is this week's roundup of the dumbest actions on Wall Street.

 MORE ON MSN MONEY

 Fundamental company data and historical chart data provided by Morningstar Inc. Real-time index quotes and delayed quotes supplied by Morningstar Inc. Quotes delayed by up to 15 minutes, except where indicated otherwise.
 Fund summary, fund performance and dividend data provided by Morningstar Inc. Analyst recommendations provided by Zacks Investment Research.
 StockScouter data provided by Verus Analytics.
 IPO data provided by Hoover's Inc. Index membership data provided by Morningstar Inc.

 The company is scrambling to protect its equities arm, which could face declining volume and revenue as competitors close the gap.

 Top Stocks provides analysis about the most noteworthy stocks in the market each day, combining some of the best content from around the MSN Money site and the rest of the Web.